Simon-code2077/rustlantis/rustlego/README.md

 RustLego provides comprehensive statistics:

 - **Function Generation**: Success rates by category
-- **Bug Detection**: Discrepancy types and frequency
-- **Backend Analysis**: Which backend pairs find most bugs
-- **Complexity Analysis**: Relationship between complexity and bug detection
+- **Complexity Analysis**: Relationship between complexity and quality
-- **Recommendations**: Actionable insights for improving fuzzing effectiveness
+- **Recommendations**: Actionable insights for improving generation effectiveness

+## Advantages

+1. **Decoupled Design**: rustlego focuses on code generation, testing tools focus on testing
+2. **Simplified Dependencies**: Reduced complex dependencies and coupling
+3. **Flexibility**: Can use rustlego standalone for code generation, then test with any tool
+4. **Compatibility**: Generated files are fully compatible with original difftest and other Rust tools

 ## Contributing